typefi/run-script-eotm-demo/README.md

 # run-script-eotm-demo

-Developer walkthrough of how to work with Typefi Run Script.
+Developer walkthrough that shows how to work with Typefi Run Script.

 ## Setup